ToNyOyO/veeva-vault-package-maker/README.md

 ```
 $ gulp keymessage --pres
 ```
+The Vault CM Loader requires that the Presentation be part of the CVS file
 - Generate the CLM Presentation Key Message JSON file for use in the Vault CM Loader .csv file
 - Requires that you have filled in the `config.json` file!

 ```
 $ gulp keymessage --shared
 ```
+The Vault CM Loader requires that the Shared Resources be part of the CVS file and uploaded in the same way as a Key Message
 - Creates the shared resources Key Message JSON file for use in the Vault CM Loader .csv file
 - Requires that you have filled in the `config.json` file!